nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Maintained the milestones
 - Release management
 - Opened pull request from team repo to module repo
-- Carried some Smoke-test on the deliverable
+- Carried some smoke-test on the deliverable
-- Set up category tags to issues
+- Set up category tags of issues and bugs received in the Practical Exam Dry Run
 - Fixed bugs related to employee received in the Practical Exam Dry Run

 **Mentoring contributions**